phuslu/log/README.md

 	// FlushDuration is the period of the writer flush duration FlushDuration time.Duration

 	// Writer specifies the writer of output.
-It uses os.Stderr in if empty.
 	Writer io.Writer
 }